 - Sell limit order.
 When you place a sell limit order, a security is sold at your limit price or higher.
 Remember, your limit price must be the minimum price you’re willing to receive per share.

-Limit orders should be your primary alternative when you want to have more control over your positions and can be useful when market volatility is on the rise.
+Limit orders should be your primary alternative when wanting to have more control on positions.
+Furthermore, it can be useful when market volatility is on the rise to avoid incorrect order placements.

 Other Types of Stock Orders